 Since the release of her first book, Yolonda has continued to flourish in her writing.
 She has traveled the country for various book signing events and speaking engagements, appearing on radio, television and in nation-wide periodicals.
 In 2008, Yolonda founded Yo Productions, LLC - a theatrical and literary entertainment company - in order to launch a stage adaptation she'd written of her debut title.

 Yolonda also does freelance work for various print publications, businesses, and individuals.
 In 2014, she accepted an appointment to serve on the Board of Trustees of the Columbus Literacy Council.
 In addition to writing, she enjoys reading, exercising, singing, and spending time with her family.
-She is the wife of David, mother of Tre and Tia, and caregiver of her mother, Wilene.
-Yolonda currently resides in Columbus, Ohio.

 To learn more about Yolonda and how she began writing, you are invited to read her personal testimony.